theartisancodes/caantin-script-builder-node-editor/README.md

 1. **Greeting** - For initial conversation messages
 2. **Question** - For collecting user input with multiple choice options
 3. **Information** - For providing information to users

+## User Stories Implemented

+- [x] "As a Sales Manager, I want to edit the content of conversation nodes so I can customize my script messages."
+- [x] "As a Customer Service Lead, I want to configure question options so I can handle different customer responses."
+- [x] "As a Business Analyst, I want to preview how nodes will appear so I can ensure they're properly configured."

 ## Development Approach